 Before coming aboard at Constant, Jason worked as the Deputy Director of Training and Exercise for Team Rubicon (TR).
 In that role, he built and managed the training and exercise division and led a team of 6 in establishing national training standards, designing and publishing online and instructor-led courses, and scaling the delivery of training across the country through train-the-trainer and professional development programs.
 Jason deployed with TR to assist disaster survivors affected by Typhoon Haiyan, the 2013 Colorado floods, the 2015 Oklahoma tornadoes, and Hurricane Harvey.

-Jason Ferguson is passionate about identifying and leveraging opportunities to help organizations and governments develop a culture of emergency preparedness and the systems, tools, and processes to sustain it.
-An interdisciplinary professional with over 15 years of progressive experience across the public and private sectors, Jason is certified in the Homeland Security Exercise and Evaluation Program (HSEEP) and is a seasoned Incident Command System (ICS) instructor.
-He entered the emergency management arena as an Emergency Management Coordinator with the Cook County Department of Public Health where he provided direct support and technical expertise to 28 municipal Emergency Managers in developing and testing their plans for protecting against, responding to, and recovering from widespread communicable disease outbreaks and other public health threats.
+Certified in the Homeland Security Exercise and Evaluation Program (HSEEP) and a seasoned Incident Command System (ICS) instructor, Jason entered the emergency management arena as an Emergency Response Coordinator with the Cook County Department of Public Health where he provided direct support and technical expertise to 28 municipal Emergency Managers in developing and testing their plans for protecting against, responding to, and recovering from communicable disease outbreaks and other public health threats.

 Jason earned a Master of Science degree in Public Health from Benedictine University in 2003.
 In 2017, his alma mater invited him back to campus to receive an Alumni Achievement Award and be recognized for his professional achievements and service to the community.